Factbox: Russian oil flows to Europe drop amid contamination

 Hungary said it would release 400,000 tonnes of oil from its emergency reserves to supply a refinery owned by MOL.

-The Czech oil refinery at Litvinov, owned by PKN Orlen unit Unipetrol, started receiving oil from state emergency reserves on May 2.

-Poland’s Lotos said it would tap strategic reserves, while its bigger rival PKN Orlen has said it had no plans to do so.
+Poland’s Lotos said it would tap strategic reserves, while its bigger rival PKN Orlen has said it has no plans to do so.

-Besides the Druzhba pipeline, oil sent to one of Russia’s top Baltic Sea ports, Ust-Luga, was also contaminated.

-At least 10 tankers with a combined 1 million tonnes of oil, which would normally be worth more than $500 million at current prices, had already sailed from Ust-Luga before the problems came to light.
+The Russian energy ministry said on Saturday that clean Russian crude oil meeting all quality requirements had arrived at the Mozyr refinery in Belarus.

 Trading house Vitol refused to take a cargo from Ust-Luga last week, forcing the port to shut for 24 hours.

-Ust-Luga reopened for crude loading on April 26 but, as of April 29, levels of chloride were still high.
-Russian officials and traders say Ust Luga should receive clean oil by May 5-7.
+Ust-Luga reopened for crude loading on April 26 but, as of May 6, levels of chloride were still high, traders said.

+The Russian energy ministry has said that clean oil was expected to reach Ust-Luga on May 7.

-Transneft allows no more than 10 parts per million (ppm) of organic chlorides.
-Levels in the Druzhba line and Ust-Luga have been between 80 ppm and 330 ppm.
+Transneft allows no more than 10 parts per million (ppm) of organic chlorides, while levels in the Druzhba line and Ust-Luga have fluctuated between 80 and 330 ppm.

-Russian oil company Surgutneftegaz repeatedly failed to award two prompt Urals May cargoes from Ust-Luga at a tender this week even after offering discounts for chloride contamination.
+Russian oil firm Surgutneftegaz repeatedly failed to award two prompt Urals May cargoes from Ust-Luga at a tender last week, even after offering discounts for chloride contamination.

-In the neighboring port of Primorsk, Russian Urals crude prices jumped to their highest since the late 1990s as refiners rushed to replace lost supplies.

 But cleaning out the Druzhba pipeline is not so simple.